 5. Buy Vignettes Online or at the Border

 Vignettes are a type of road toll that is compulsory to buy in certain European countries.
 These allow you to drive on roads that have tolls attached to them.

 When renting a car, the car hire company might cover you for driving in the rental country but not necessarily in other countries.

 In these situations, you can either buy a digital vignette online which is offered by a number of countries or purchase a sticker at a booth or gas station as soon as you cross the border.

 Keep in mind that some countries like the Czech Republic are known for having businesses that try to charge a higher price near the border so make sure you do your research before so you know how much you should be paying!
 You can see current

 6. Get a Green Card if Travelling in the Balkans

 A green card is a document used to prove that you have insurance when crossing borders.
-While most countries in Europe no longer require you to have a green card due to cross country agreements, travelling in certain Balkan countries such as Bosnia and Herzegovina, Albania, Montenegro and Macedonia as well as in Belarus and Ukraine still require a green card.
+While most countries in Europe no longer require you to have a green card due to cross country agreements, travelling in certain Balkan countries such as Albania and North Macedonia still require a green card.

 When renting a car, your car hire company should be able to provide you with a green card if it is required and it’s also worth checking on this website to stay up to date on each country’s requirements.